-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the bank deposits, principal receipts on the mortgages and the Reserve Account with BOS (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS
+The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS (see "Liquidity Risk").
+To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.